-You may make a special request for Private Cremation, in which case your pet's remains will be returned to you by mail in a sealed cedar box with their name engraved on it.
-If no special request is made, your pet will be part of a Communal Cremation, and the remains will not be returned.

-Some clients also choose to bury their pets at home, in accordance with local regulations.
+Usually we cremate the remains here at BRVC.
+You may make a special request that the remains be returned to you in a sealed cedar box with your pet's name on it.
+If you do not make such a request, your pet's remains will be cremated along with other pets.
+This is known as a Communal Cremation and the remains are not returned to you.
+Some clients choose to bury their pets at home.